Worst-Case Services and State-Based Scheduling: Min-Plus Services

-Once this theorem is proved, Theorem \ref{T:SUpdate} is but a corollary.
-In particular, to derive (\ref{E:SUpdate}), we can first treat $S$ as a general cumulative matrix and then use (\ref{E:MUpdate}) to find $\dot{M}$.
-Although the $\dot{M}$ so found might not be a spectral matrix, we can always use (\ref{E:MtoS}) to turn it into $\dot{S}$.
-This is quite straightforward conceptually, but it does require a bit of derivation.
-There is actually a shortcut.
-Once the update invariance of min-plus services is established, according to Theorem \ref{T:SSig}, $\dot{s}_{ij} = \lambda_{ij}(\bs\psi^{\dot{S}})$.
-Then we can replicate (\ref{E:SigUpdate}) with (\ref{E:SUpdate+}), which, through (\ref{E:SCondSig}), leads to (\ref{E:SUpdate}) directly.
-Also observe that the second half of (\ref{E:MUpdate}) is much simpler than that of (\ref{E:SUpdate}), which prepares us for the introduction of dual-curve services later.
+Once this theorem is proved, Theorem~\ref{T:SUpdate} is but a corollary.
+In particular, to derive (\ref{E:SUpdate}), we first treat $S$ as a general cumulative matrix and then use (\ref{E:MUpdate}) to find $\dot{M}$.
+Although the resulting $\dot{M}$ need not be a spectral matrix, we can always use (\ref{E:MtoS}) to turn it into $\dot{S}$.
+This is straightforward conceptually, but does require a bit of derivation.
+There is, however, a shortcut.
+Once update invariance has been established using (\ref{E:MUpdate}) and (\ref{E:MtoS}), according to Theorem~\ref{T:SSig}, $\dot{s}_{ij} = \lambda_{ij}(\bs\psi^{\dot{S}})$.
+So (\ref{E:SUpdate+}) follows from (\ref{E:SigUpdate}), which, via (\ref{E:SCondSig}), yields (\ref{E:SUpdate}) directly.
+Notice that, when $i > 0$, (\ref{E:MUpdate}) is much simpler than (\ref{E:SUpdate}).
+This motivates a second simplification, the introduction of dual-curve services in Section~\ref{S:DVS}.